-Timothy J. Quill Jr. is an associate in the firm’s Commercial Litigation and Labor & Employment Departments.
+Timothy J. Quill Jr. is senior counsel in the firm’s Commercial Litigation and Labor & Employment Departments.
 He has experience in a broad range of litigation matters, including employment and labor law cases, contract disputes, securities litigation, accounting and legal malpractice actions, copyright infringement and licensing disputes, and regulatory matters.
 He has represented clients at the trial and appellate levels in state and federal courts, including in a recent jury trial in the United States District Court for the Southern District of New York.
 Additionally, Mr. Quill has appeared before adjudicative bodies in several alternative dispute resolution matters, including recent disputes before the American Arbitration Association and the International Centre for Dispute Resolution.

 Prior to joining Mintz & Gold, Mr. Quill served as law clerk to the Hon.
 Frank Maas, former Chief Magistrate Judge for the United States District Court for the Southern District of New York.
 Before his clerkship, Mr. Quill was an associate in the litigation department of Cooley LLP in New York City.